Starkey vs. ReSound Hearing Aids: Our Hands-On Comparison

 Pricing Comparison

-Prices for identical models can vary by as much as $800 between different audiologists and hearing centers.
-That’s why we recommend consulting multiple providers before making a purchase decision.
+Prices for identical models can vary by up to $800 across different audiologists and hearing centers, so we recommend consulting multiple providers before purchasing.

-Medicare typically doesn’t cover hearing aids, though some Medicare Advantage plans include hearing benefits.
-According to the American Speech-Language-Hearing Association, only about 20 states currently mandate some form of insurance coverage for hearing aids, and this coverage is often limited to children.
+Did You Know?
+Medicare typically doesn’t cover hearing aids, but some Medicare Advantage plans include hearing benefits.
+According to Audiology.org, roughly 20 states mandate some form of insurance coverage for hearing aids, but the coverage is limited to children4.

 Warranties Comparison